MicrosoftDocs/playfab-docs/playfab-docs/features/automation/cloudscript/writing-custom-cloudscript.md

 CloudScript is one of PlayFab's most versatile features.
 It allows client code to request execution of any kind of custom server-side functionality you can implement, and it can be used in conjunction with virtually *anything*.

-This tutorial covers writing your CloudScript functions.
-Please see the [CloudScript quickstart](quickstart.md) for help in uploading your CloudScript files to your title.

 > [!NOTE]
+> [CloudScript using Azure Functions](../cloudscript-af/quickstart.md) improves on what made CloudScript (Legacy) great with more supported languages and better debugging workflows.

+This tutorial covers writing your CloudScript (Legacy) code.
+Please see the [CloudScript (Legacy) quickstart](quickstart.md) for help in uploading your CloudScript (Legacy) files to your title.

+> [!NOTE]
-> This tutorial demonstrates Unity code samples, but CloudScript works similarly for all SDKs.
+> This tutorial demonstrates Unity code samples, but CloudScript (Legacy) works similarly for all SDKs.

 Prerequisites for this tutorial: